Kneaded That

 Storage

-• Room Temperature: Store muffins in an airtight container for up to 2 days.
+• Room temperature: Store in an airtight container for up to 2 days.

-• Freezer: Freeze muffins in a sealed container for up to 2 months.
+• Freezer: Freeze in a sealed container for up to 2 months.
 Thaw at room temperature or warm briefly in the microwave.

 • Picture of sourdough discard pumpkin banana muffins with cinnamon streusel topping.